rohitkb7782/Projectile-Motion-Lab/README.md

 ## Conclusion

-This project demonstrates the complete workflow of a numerical simulation: developing a mathematical model, implementing a numerical solver, validating the solution, and analyzing the resulting behavior.
-Although the project focuses on projectile motion, the modular design provides a foundation for extending the framework to more complex physical systems governed by ordinary differential equations.
+This project explored how numerical methods can be used to model physical systems governed by differential equations.
+By starting with ideal projectile motion and extending the model to include quadratic air resistance, the simulation demonstrates how mathematical assumptions and numerical techniques influence the behavior of a system.
+The modular structure allows the same framework to be adapted to more complex physical simulations.